Martha Raddatz: ABC News

-Raddatz served as the moderator of the Vice-Presidential debate on October 11, 2012, between Paul Ryan and Joe Biden at Centre College in Danville, Kentucky.
+Raddatz served as the moderator of the vice-presidential debate on October 11, 2012 between Paul Ryan and Joe Biden at Centre College in Danville, Kentucky.
 Raddatz also served alongside Anderson Cooper as co-moderator for the second presidential debate in 2016, between Hillary Clinton and Donald Trump at Washington University in St. Louis.
 Cooper and Raddatz were reviewed and some commentators noted their "no-nonsense approach" and "aggressive style", though Raddatz was criticized for a challenge to one of Trump's statements, which some journalists felt "fell outside of her mandate as moderator".

 The Guardian said in 2014 that Raddatz "is known for having well-cultivated sources inside the Defense Department."

+In February 2014, ABC News announced Raddatz would become substitute anchor for This Week with George Stephanopoulos.
+In January 2016, ABC News announced she would become co-anchor of the program.

+In 2024 while reporting from Ukraine, Raddatz gave insight and wisdom to her younger colleagues reporting in the country.

+In popular culture

 Raddatz appeared as a reporter interviewing the President-elect of the United States in the 2017 episode "Imminent Risk" of the Showtime series Homeland.